 Particle size distribution analysis – guide to method selection

-Particle size distribution (PSD) of solids or dispersed particles can be crucial for certain applications to ensure the functionality and safety of a product.
-Different powders and dispersions are utilized widely in the production of food, paints, cosmetics, pharmaceuticals, electronics, biorefinery products, semiconductors, etc., making PSD analysis an essential step in the quality control, research, and development procedures of these industries.
+Particle size distribution (PSD) of solids or dispersed particles can be crucial for certain applications to ensure the functionality or safety of a product.
+Different powders and dispersions are utilized widely in the production of food, paints, cosmetics, pharmaceuticals, electronics, biorefinery products, and semiconductors, making PSD analysis an essential step in the quality control, research, and development procedures of these industries.

 Which factors influence method selection?

-The choice of the most appropriate PSD analysis technique depends on several factors, including the following:
+The choice of the most appropriate particle analysis technique depends on several factors, including the following:

 • Particle shape.
 Some methods assume that the analyzed particles are ideally spherical, making others better suited for non-spherical particles.

-• Approximate particle size.
-Some techniques can detect tiny nanoparticles, while others only work with larger particle sizes.
+• Approximate particle size range.
+Some techniques can detect nanoparticles, while others only work with larger particle sizes.

 • Type of sample matrix.
 Some analyses are performed on powdered materials and others on liquid dispersions.
-If the sample has to be dispersed, the solvent needs to be chosen carefully.
-The solvent should not dissolve the particles or interact with them so that their shape or size changes.
+If the sample has to be dispersed, the dispersion medium needs to be chosen carefully.
+The medium should not dissolve the particles or interact with them so that the shape or size of the particles changes.

-The table below summarizes four particle analysis techniques based on the main factors that should guide method selection.
-More information on each method’s principle, advantages, and disadvantages can be found later in the article.
+The table below summarizes five particle analysis techniques based on the main factors that influence method selection.
+Additional information on each method’s principle, advantages, and disadvantages will be discussed later in the article.

 Method